1964 – The Who play the Oldfield Hotel in Greenford

 1981 – BBC1 airs Top Of The Pops with The Who miming to “You Better You Bet.”

-1985 – Roger presents the makers of the movie Ghostbusters with Soundtrack of the Year at the 38th British Academy Awards
+1985 – Roger presents the makers of the movie Ghostbusters with the award for “Original Song Written for a Film in 1985” at the 38th British Academy Awards

 1986 – Roger does a phone-in interview to BBC Radio One.